Music

 Credits 0 Max Credits 1

-A large ensemble that rehearses and performs standard band repertory.
-Membership by audition.
+This is a large ensemble that rehearses and performs standard band repertory.
+Membership is by audition.
 Repeatable credit.

 MU 205: Chamber Ensemble